Saturday, March 22, 2025

 REAL BETIS BIRTH

 Thus, there was a division that caused half the executives decided to leave the Sevilla FC and create a new team that would end up being the current Real Betis Balompié back in 1907.
-Precisely these founders of verdiblanco set (who originally wore blue T-shirt) They regaled his' brothers’ with a white ceramic basin trianera with a note saying:
+Precisely these founders of verdiblanco set (who originally wore blue T-shirt) They gave their 'brothers' a white Triana ceramic basin with a note that said:

-“Here we leave this farewell palangana, that lifetime be using to collect and shed tears, not your failures, but by our successes, because from now you will be more aware of them than your own reality”.
+“Here we leave you as a farewell this palangana, that lifetime be using to collect and shed tears, not your failures, but by our successes, Because from now on you will be more aware of them than of your own reality.".

 Sevilla palanganas